dannypas00/mc-manager/README.md

 To change ports of services, change the [.env](.env) file, ports are imported from there.

-### Install

-1. Due to EULA reasons, for local development please download the minecraft server jar manually from https://www.minecraft.net/en-us/download/server and save it to .docker/local/minecraft/server.jar
-2. Don't forget to accept the [EULA](.docker/local/minecraft/eula.txt) and restart the Minecraft server after the first run
-3. Ensure you run `php artisan storage:link` from inside the php docker container
-4. Run the seeders to seed a default user (test@test.com : test1234) and the local development Minecraft server

 ### Infrastructure

 A couple services are run from the Docker Compose configuration: